Group Counseling

 • MONDAY

-Facilitators: Claudia Carroll, Ph.D. and Erik Nelson, M.A., Doctoral Intern
+Facilitator: Claudia Carroll, Ph.D. and Leslie Espinoza-Moreno, M.Ed., Doctoral Intern

 • This group is for students who have been impacted by dysfunction in their family due to drug, alcohol use, or mental health issues.
 Members will gain support, understanding of how family patterns impact them and skills for developing healthier relationships.